Ann Arbor Backyard Beekeepers (A2B2)

 Aims

 Many beekeepers split their hives in the spring.
-This is done for many reasons: 1) To create an artificial swarm to prevent swarming, 2) To increase the number of hives, 3) To create a break in the brood cycle to help control Varroa mites, 4) To encourage the bees to raise a new, young queen, 5) To make money by selling nucs or miniature hives.
+This is done for several reasons: 1) To create an artificial swarm to prevent swarming, 2) To increase the number of hives, 3) To create a break in the brood cycle to help control Varroa mites, 4) To encourage the bees to raise a new, young queen, 5) To make money by selling nucs or miniature hives.
+6) To make smaller hives with less bees to increase the chances of finding the queen and dispatching her to introduce a new queen and new genetics.

 Basic